camunda/camunda-docs/docs/guides/devops-lifecycle/integrate-web-modeler-in-ci-cd.md

 To retrieve the actual file `content`, iterate over the response and fetch it via `GET api/beta/files/:id`.
 You can parse the XML of the diagram for the `zeebe:taskDefinition` tag to retrieve all job worker types.
 Having a registry of job worker classes mapped to the types, you are then able to deploy these workers together with the process if you like.

 If you are running Connectors in your process or application, you need to deploy the runtimes as well.
 By parsing the process XML for the binding of `zeebe:taskDefinition`, you can identify all the runtimes (next to job workers) you need to deploy along your process.
 To learn how to deploy Connector runtimes, read more [here](https://docs.camunda.io/docs/next/self-managed/connectors-deployment/install-and-start/) for self-managed, or [here](https://docs.camunda.io/docs/next/components/connectors/custom-built-connectors/connector-sdk/#runtime-environments) for SaaS.

+You can use the `zbctl` CLI to deploy the resources in this pipeline step, which works both for a SaaS or self-managed cluster, or use the Java or Go client, or any of the community-maintained clients.

 #### Adding environment variables via secrets